 28 See Section IV.ii for further discussion on this.

-29 The terminology 'non-genuine', is an EU innovation, and encompasses arrangements, which are not put in place for valid commercial reasons that reflect economic reality having regard to all the relevant facts and circumstances.
+29 The terminology 'non-genuine' is an EU innovation and encompasses arrangements that are not put in place for valid commercial reasons and that reflect economic reality having regard to all the relevant facts and circumstances.

 31 Under the proposed Bill, as mentioned in footnote 30, the asset test will be revoked, as being incompatible with EU law.